moritzmohn/mt-exercise-5/README.md

     ./scripts/evaluate.sh

-## Changes and added files
+## Changes and added files Part 1

 - I added two scripts (make_code_and_vocab_500/2000) to make vocabularies and code for the BPE setting.
 The vocabularies are saved in the shared_models directory.
+Run: ./scripts/make_code_and_vocab_500.sh
 - I added a python script in the shared models directory to remove the counts from the vocab files and save them.
 It can be run with: python3 remove_counts.py --old_vocab vocab500_counts --new_vocab vocab500
 - I added 3 train scripts for each of the settings.
-They can be run with: ./scripts/train_wordlevel
+They can be e.g. run with: ./scripts/train_wordlevel.sh
 - For each of the train scripts I added configuration files in the config directory.
 - To evaluate the models I added an evaluate script for all of them.
-They can be run with: ./scripts/evaluate_wordlevel
+They can be run e.g. with: ./scripts/evaluate_wordlevel.sh
 - For training and evaluation I used the data in the directory data_nl_de.
 There is one file with the ending "cut" which only contains the first 100 k sentences.

+## Changes and added files Part 2

+- I added a script to compute the BLEU scores for different beam sizes which can be run with: ./scripts/evaluate_beamsizes.sh
+- I added for all beam sizes from 1 to 10 a configuration file in the config directory.
+- I added a folder called beam_size_experiment with a python script to create the graphs.
+The numbers (time, bleu score) I entered manually in the script.
+- The resulting graphs are saved in the same folder.
+There is one graph for the BLEU scores and another one for the time.